Linwood Holton Jr, 1st GOP Va governor of 20th century, dies

 In 2001, Holton actively backed a successful campaign for lieutenant governor by Kaine and later campaigned for Kaine in his successful bid for governor.

 Hours after Kaine won the race for governor, Holton underwent surgery for bladder cancer.
-Holton had known of his ailment for some time but nevertheless campaigned with Kaine in the demanding final days of the campaign, looking pale and drawn at times.
+Holton had known of his ailment for some time but nevertheless campaigned with Kaine in the demanding final days of the campaign.

-He set up practice in Roanoke, where he got involved in reviving GOP politics in the region.
-His first run for public office was in 1965, when he was the GOP nominee for governor against Democrat Mills E. Godwin Jr.
+He set up practice in Roanoke and got involved in reviving GOP politics.
+His first run for public office was in 1965, as the GOP nominee for governor against Democrat Mills E. Godwin Jr.

-He lost to Godwin, but ironically was succeeded by Godwin, who switched parties during Holton’s term and won in 1973 as a Republican.
+He lost to Godwin, and later was succeeded by Godwin, who switched parties during Holton’s term and won in 1973 as a Republican.
 Virginia is the only state that bars its governor from serving two consecutive terms.

-Holton returned to practicing law after leaving office and eventually settled in McLean, a Washington, D.C., suburb.
+“Linwood Holton made history when Virginians elected him governor in 1969.
+His victory placed the Commonwealth at the leading edge of its southern neighbors, signaling the beginning of the two-party South,” leaders of the Senate GOP caucus said in a statement Thursday.

-In 1984, Transportation Secretary Elizabeth Dole appointed Holton to head the commission that turned over Washington National and Dulles International airports from federal to regional control.
+After leaving office, Holton returned to practicing law and eventually settled in a Virginia suburb of Washington, D.C.

 Current Democratic Gov. Ralph Northam said Holton “faced down Virginia’s demons and enabled this Commonwealth to look ahead.”